YakshaLang/yakshalang.github.io/yaksha_proposals/0003_syntax_sugar_for_loop.md

 Iterators/Ranges are deferred for now.
 It would be better to come up with a generic `Iterator` approach for these.

-At the moment I think endless loops and simple foreach style loops should be implemented.
+At the moment I think endless loops and simple for-each style loops should be implemented.